discoproject/disco/doc/py/disco.rst

                         ["/home/john/bin/cmap", "/home/john/cmap.conf"]))

    All files listed in *files* are copied to the same directory so any file hierarchy is lost between the files.
+For more information, see :ref:`discoext`.

 .. function:: result_iterator(results[, notifier])